trothr/blog/Richard/2020/20200717-long-delayings.md

 just don't know that they should do something, *what* to do, nor even that they *can* help.

+Here, I'm talking about loss of a loved one from this life.
+Bear in mind there are other losses, most of which need grieving.

 ## When Mom Died

 When my mom "graduated", Dad got help.